reckcn/Z.EntityFramework.Extensions/README.md

 #![Logo](src/logo.png)#

-Z.Entity Framework Extensions is the demo version of the Entity framework Extensions library.
+Z.EntityFrameworkExtensions is the demo version of the .NET Entity framework Extensions library.
 Innovate with **BulkSaveChanges** and hundreds of other features that'll drastically improve your performances.

 ---